Feedback-Controlled Beam Pattern Measurement Method Using a Power-Variable Calibration Source for Cosmic Microwave Background Telescopes: Conclusion

-Beyond CMB telescope side lobe characterization, the method is applicable to a broad range of optical measurements.
-It enables measurement of antenna side lobes with a high dynamic range, which was previously difficult to achieve without a VNA.
+Beyond CMB telescope side lobe characterization, the method is applicable to a broad range of optical measurements since the methodology we presented in Sec. \ref{sec:methodology} does not rely on any specific antenna design, detector type, or testing frequency.
+As demonstrated in this study, it enables high-dynamic-range side lobe measurement of general antennas across a broad frequency range, which was previously difficult to perform without a VNA.
 The same principle can be applied to other measurements, including band-pass, transmittance, and reflectance measurements of linear optical devices.
 By enabling the detection of faint nonidealities, the proposed high dynamic range approach enhances the understanding of the instrument's optical characteristics and contributes to the suppression of systematic errors in CMB B-mode polarization searches.